AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 <br><br>

 ### <span style="color:#ebc000">Shortcuts</span>
+We understand that you might have commands that you frequently use.
+You may use shortcuts to abbreviate those commands to make using ClientBook more convenient.

 ### `addshortcut`: Add shortcut

-**Purpose**: Adds a shortcut to the existing shortcut library.
+**Purpose**: Adds a command shortcut to the shortcut library.

 **Format**: `addshortcut sn/SHORTCUT_NAME sc/SHORTCUT_COMMAND`

 * Adds a shortcut named `SHORTCUT_NAME` to the shortcut library and assigns a valid command `SHORTCUT_COMMAND` to it.
-* The specified `SHORTCUT_NAME` must be alphanumeric and must not already exist the shortcut library.
+* The specified `SHORTCUT_NAME` must be [alphanumeric](#glossary) and must not already exist the shortcut library.
 * The specified `SHORTCUT_COMMAND` must be a valid command.

 **Examples**:
-* Add a shortcut named `ls` to represent the command `listshortcut` in the shortcut library.
+* Add a shortcut named `sna` to represent the command `sort -n -asc` (sort list by name in ascending order) in the shortcut library.
-    * `addshortcut sn/ls sc/listshortcut`
+    * `addshortcut sn/sna sc/sort -n -asc`

 [Return to Table of Contents](#table-of-contents)
 <br><br>